jsitla/SHELFZE/PRIVACY-POLICY.md

 - Your pantry items are shared with all household members.
 - Your usage credits (scans, recipes) are pooled with the household.
 - Other household members can see items you add to the shared pantry.
+- Your nickname is visible to other household members.
 - Household members cannot see your personal account details (email, password).

 When you leave a household, your personal credits are restored, and you no longer have access to the shared pantry data.